Table of Contents

 A reactive dog means they find stimuli in their immediate environment challenging to handle, which causes them to overreact.
 Reactive dogs are not necessarily aggressive, although they do an excellent job of looking like it.
 Overreactions to stimuli include barking, growling, lunging and posturing.

-Several factors could contribute to dog reactivity, including genetics, socialization and triggering episodes in their early development.
+The reason why your dog is reactive could be due to several factors, including genetics, socialization and triggering episodes in their early development.
 Handling reactive behavior can be challenging, especially while your dog is on its leash.
 Overstimulation also affects a dog’s quality of life.
 Responding to reactivity with calm behavior is the first step to calming your reactive dog.

 Setting Your Reactive Dog up for Success